robtweed/mg-webComponents/TUTORIAL.md

             }
           }

-## Return the component object on completion of the exported function
+## 3) Return the component object on completion of the exported function

           return {component};

-# Using your WebComponents (Part 2)
+# Loading/Rendering your WebComponent Assembly

-The next step is to apply the JSON *component* object you created in the previous step using the *mg-webComponents* module.
+The next step is to load and render the WebComponent assembly *component* JSON object you created in the previous step using the
+*mg-webComponents* module.
 To do this we'll create an ES6 Module that will be loaded into our web page.
 Once again, just follow the pattern I'll describe and explain below.